ading2210/libcurl.js/README.md

 - `type` - The type of message.
 This will be one of the following: `"log"`, `"warn"`, `"error"`
 - `text` - The text that is to be logged.

+This may be useful if you are running libcurl.js inside a web worker and do not have access to the regular console API.

 ### Getting Version Info:
 You can get version information from the `libcurl.version` object.
 This object will also contain the versions of all the C libraries that libcurl.js uses. `libcurl.version.lib` returns the version of libcurl.js itself.

 ### Getting the CA Certificates Bundle:
-You can get the CA cert bundle that libcurl uses by calling `libcurl.get_cacert()`.
+You can get the CA cert bundle that libcurl uses by calling `libcurl.get_cacert`.
 The function will return a string with the certificates in PEM format.
 The cert bundle comes from the [official curl website](https://curl.se/docs/caextract.html), which is extracted from the Mozilla Firefox source code.

 ## Proxy Server:
 The proxy server consists of a standard [Wisp](https://github.com/MercuryWorkshop/wisp-protocol) server, allowing multiple TCP connections to share the same websocket.